pSnehanshu/ocpp-task-manager/README.md

 const OCPPTaskManager = require('ocpp-task-manager');

 const device = OCPPTaskManager({
-  senders: {
-    'ocpp1.5s': (message) => {
+  sender: (message, version) => {
-      // define how to send the message for OCPP 1.5 SOAP },
+    // define how to send the message for the given OCPP version },
-    'ocpp1.6j': (message) => {
-      // define how to send the message for OCPP 1.6 JSON }
-  }
 });
 ```

-Here, we define `senders` for all the versions we want to support.
-Your sender will receive a `message` parameter, which
+Here, we define a `sender` function which will receive a `message` parameter, which
 is a `String`, whose contents you shouldn't care about.
 Just send it!
+The `version`
+parameter stores the current active OCPP version, as defined in `device.connected`.

 Similarly, you will also have to let to know OCPP Task Manager when a message is received from the other entity.
 You can do it in the following way.